pratimguhaniyogi/pratimguhaniyogi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, this is Pratim.
-I am a postdoctoral fellow in the [Department of Biostatistics at Johns Hopkins Bloomberg School of Public Health](https://publichealth.jhu.edu/departments/biostatistics) mentored by [Dr. Vadim Zipunnikov](https://www.biostat.jhsph.edu/~vzipunni/).
+I am a researcher in Statistics, currently a postdoctoral fellow in the [Department of Biostatistics at Johns Hopkins Bloomberg School of Public Health](https://publichealth.jhu.edu/departments/biostatistics) mentored by [Dr.
+Vadim Zipunnikov](https://www.biostat.jhsph.edu/~vzipunni/).
+This research is supported partially by the research agreement between Johns Hopkins University and Takeda Pharmaceuticals.

-My research primarily focuses on functional data analysis and modeling of massive and complex data.
-Some of my other research interests are distributional data analysis, high dimensional statistical methods and nonparametric statistical methods.
-I am passionate about theoretical and methodological problems in statistics that have wide range of applications in modern science and industry especially in the field of neuroimaging and health sciences.
+My research focuses on functional data analyses and development of models that can handle large and complex datasets.
+Some of my other research interests extend to distributional data analysis, high-dimensional statistical methods, and nonparametric techniques.
+As a methodological statistician, I am dedicated to addressing a diverse range of problems that are significant in various fields, particularly neuroimaging, sleep studies, and other related health sciences.

-I received my PhD degree in [Statistics](https://stt.natsci.msu.edu/) from  [Michigan State University (MSU)](https://msu.edu/) under the supervison of [Dr. Pingshou Zhong](https://mscs.uic.edu/profiles/pszhong/) and [Dr. Tapabrata (Taps) Maiti](https://stt.msu.edu/users/maiti/) where I worked on the development of statistical methodologies in functional data analysis with the application in neuroimaging.
-Simultaneously, I have over 3 years of experience as research assistant on a project in the College of Nursing at MSU with [Dr. Alla Sikorskii](https://psychiatry.msu.edu/about/faculty-directory/Sikorskii.html).
-This project dealt with cancer patients and their caregivers that gave me an exposure in dealing with real patient data and was a learning opportunity in terms of handling raw data, assuring data quality, managing data and conducting the statistical analyses.
-It was a fulfilling experience for me to contribute to cancer patients and survivors although indirectly.
-I also have experience in working at national labs and conducting collaborative research at various academic institutions during my doctoral training.
+I received my PhD degree in [Statistics](https://stt.natsci.msu.edu/) from Michigan State University (MSU) under the supervision of [Dr. Pingshou Zhong](https://mscs.uic.edu/profiles/pszhong/) and [Dr. Tapabrata (Taps) Maiti](https://stt.msu.edu/users/maiti/).
+In my dissertation titled * Novel Methods for Functional Data Analysis with Applications to Neuroimaging
+Studies *, I studied estimation problems for semi-parametric functional regression and developed statistical methodologies in functional data analysis for complex-structured neuroimaging data.
+Additionally, I worked with [Dr. Alla Sikorskii](https://cancer.msu.edu/faculty/sikorskii-alla) as a research assistant at MSU’s College of Nursing, where I gained valuable experience working with real data on cancer patients and their caregivers.
+During my doctoral training, I also completed internships that allowed me to work with national labs and participate in collaborative research at various academic institutions.
+Prior to these, I completed Bachelor of Science with Honors (B.Sc.
+(H)) from [Presidency University, Kolkata, India](https://www.presiuniv.ac.in/web/) and Master of Statistics (M.Stat.) from the [Indian Statistical Institute (ISI)](https://www.isical.ac.in/).

-Apart from research, I am also passionate about teaching.
-I have had experience of teaching and tutoring undergraduate statistics students at MSU for over 4 years.
-My teaching philosophy has developed from my own experiences as a student and by observing my students.
-My experience so far has taught me to appreciate the diversity of cultural and educational background; present numerous examples; talk to the students regarding their problems and most importantly create an approachable and inclusive environment in the class for the utmost benefit of students.
-I look forward to a career involving active reasearch and teaching.
+In addition to my research pursuits, I have a keen interest in the field of teaching.
+I have had the privilege of serving as a tutor and instructor at MSU for over four years.
+My teaching philosophy is informed by my personal experiences as a student and my observations of my own students.
+Through my experience, I have come to appreciate the importance of recognizing and accommodating diverse cultural and educational backgrounds, providing a wealth of illustrative examples, engaging with students to address their concerns, and above all, cultivating an environment that is inclusive and accessible to all learners.
+I am enthusiastic about pursuing a career that allows me to continue both my research and teaching endeavors.

-As for my background, I grew up in [Kolkata](https://en.wikipedia.org/wiki/Kolkata), in state of West Bengal, [India](https://en.wikipedia.org/wiki/India) in a [Bengali](https://en.wikipedia.org/wiki/Bengalis) family.
-I went to Hare School, Kolkata for my school education.
-After that, I received a *Bachelor of Science with Honors (B.Sc.
-(H))* from [Presidency University, Kolkata](https://www.presiuniv.ac.in/web/) which is an esteemed institution whose alumni consist of renowned personalities, including some nobel laureates.
-During my school and college days, I spent 13 years of my life roaming around Kolkata's College Street, which is home to the largest collection of second hand books in the world.
-I have been intellectually stimulated in this wonderful environment with scent of new and old books,.
-This palce has perhps shaped me for who I am and therefore deserves a mention in my bio.
-I was selected to study *Master of Statistics (M.Stat.)* at [Indian Statistical Institute (ISI)](https://www.isical.ac.in/) which is a well-known institute for research in statistics, mathematics and economics.
-In 2016, I set foot in USA for pursuing a PhD in Statistics at Michigan State University, which is also home to many well-known statisticians.

-When I am not working, I usually experiment with cooking, especially Indian and Chinese food and listen to Indian classical music.
+As for my personal background, I grew up in [Kolkata](https://en.wikipedia.org/wiki/Kolkata), in state of West Bengal, [India](https://en.wikipedia.org/wiki/India) in a [Bengali](https://en.wikipedia.org/wiki/Bengalis) family.
+When I am not working, I like to travel.
+In my free-time I usually experiment with cooking, especially Indian and Chinese food and try out new restaurants!
 I keep on trying new things from time to time, from painting to photography, from writing poetry to reading about history.

-<b> If you want to reach out for collaboration, discussion or just to chat, please feel free to email me at pnyogi1@jhmi.edu.
-(I check my email regularly) </b>
+<b> If you want to reach out for collaboration, discussion or just to chat, please feel free to
+email me at pnyogi1@jhmi.edu. </b> (I check my email regularly)

-Thanks for stopping by at my website!
+Thanks for stopping by my website!

 contact informations